Face to Face (talk show)

-Face to Face (formerly known as Face 2 Face and by its abbreviation F2F) is a Philippine television tabloid talk show broadcast by TV5.
+Face to Face (formerly known as Face 2 Face and by its abbreviation F2F) is a Philippine television talk show broadcast by TV5, Kapamilya Channel, and All TV 2 with replays of the show's past episodes in the early to the present stages of the 2026 revamp currently broadcasts via RPTV.
 Originally hosted by Amy Perez, it aired from March 22, 2010, to October 11, 2013, on the network's daytime line up.
-A revived version of the show aired from May 2023 to October 2024.
-A reformat of the program titled Face to Face: Harapan premiered in November 2024.
-Korina Sanchez currently serves as the host.
+A revived version of the show aired from May 1, 2023 to October 18, 2024.
+A reformat of the program titled Face to Face: Harapan aired from November 11, 2024 to March 13, 2026.
+A revamped version of the program titled Face to Face with Ate Koring premiered on March 16, 2026.
+Korina Sanchez-Roxas currently serves as the host.

 A spin-off drama anthology Untold Stories Mula sa Face to Face aired from September 2010 to September 2012.